 Continuing this month with a bevy of quality Hip Hop and I would pick Rising Down as the standout LP of the month.
 It features The Roots, plus a strong back up entourage of guests including former Roots members and a star studded line up of East Coast heavyweights such as Talib, Saigon and Mos Def.
 The Roots target a different echelon of intelligence, with Rising Down the album featuring more political and cultural themes than this month's earlier choices.
 On cuts like the title track he prefers telling it like it is to glorified clubbing tales over more subdued beats.
 Producer ?uestlove has engineered beats that are more subdued but just as catchy, with polished guitar work being a trademark album wide and a horn section and other instrumentation standing out across the whole LP.Continue Reading Best New Music - May 2008...

 The monthly mixtape is ready again.
-New music of good quality for 08, you can sample these tracks here.
+New music of good quality for 08.

 Kidz in the Hall feat.
 Pusha T and Bun B – Drivin' Down the Block (Remix)